Red Lanterns (Boxer Uprising): Lin Hei'er: Huanglien Shengmu (Holy Mother of the Yellow Lotus)

+Azure Cloud

-Another such legend concerned Azure Cloud, a young village woman who was said to be able to jump ten feet in the air as an expert in martial arts.
+Another prominent member of the Red Lanterns was Azure Cloud, a young village woman who was said to be able to jump ten feet in the air as an expert in martial arts.
 She developed a deep hatred of foreigners.
 The legend had it that when the International Expedition entered Beijing, she killed many of the invaders.
 When Boxer leaders turned into collaborators and committed unspeakable crimes, Azure Cloud invited these traitors for a banquet.
 She denounced them: "I would never have believed you could be such beasts.
 It is your fault that the country is on the verge of collapse."
 She then executed them and disappeared without a trace.
 A village song bragged: